kfdom/shopping-cart/README.md

 # Simple Shopping Cart

-This shopping cart project was build based on requirements from EzyVet Practical Test version (VR-FrontendTest-v1.1) using ReactJS and Redux
+This shopping cart project was build based on requirements from Vet Radar Practical Test version (VR-FrontendTest-v1.1) using ReactJS and Redux

 ## Getting Started